-Despite the fact that the carriage of an AMR gene often imposes a reduction in the growth rate of the bacteria [10], a few studies did not model this (3/26), but only one argued that this element could be ignored after fitting their model to experimental data [66].
+Despite the fact that the carriage of an AMR gene often imposes a reduction in the growth rate of the bacteria [10], a few studies did not model this (6/43), but only one argued that this element could be ignored after fitting their model to experimental data [66].
 However, this was once more only based on observations in-vitro, which are likely to differ from the in-vivo reality.
 Including a fitness cost, while requiring the estimation of an additional parameter, does not add any particular complexity to the model structure itself, effectively only requiring a reduced growth rate value for the bacteria carrying AMR genes as opposed to bacteria susceptible to the modelled antibiotic (as can be seen in [68] for example), and should therefore be included at least for sensitivity analyses.
-In addition, although it is understandable that the first models of HGT of AMR should focus on tracking single genes to understand the basic dynamics of this process, in reality many bacteria carry multiple AMR genes that can move independently [8].
-However, we only identified three studies in our review which included more than one AMR gene in their model [30,32,60,69][28,30,67].
+In addition, although it is understandable that the first models of HGT of AMR should focus on tracking single genes to understand the basic dynamics of this process, in reality many bacteria carry multiple AMR genes that can be transferred independently [8].
+However, we only identified four studies in our review which included more than one independent AMR gene in their model [30,32,60,69].

 Many studies did not allow for the presence of an antibiotic in their model.
-However, antibiotics are likely to modify HGT dynamics by directly affecting transfer rates as well as the survival of bacteria not carrying the AMR gene [17–19].
+However, antibiotics are likely to modify HGT dynamics by directly affecting transfer rates as well as the survival of bacteria not carrying the AMR gene [16–20].
 This has been shown to occur for transduction in S. aureus, where the addition of antibiotics induced a higher proportion of transducing phage compared to lytic phage [75].
 On the other hand, some studies correctly argue that it is equally important to understand the dynamics of HGT in the absence of antibiotics.
 Effectively, it is common for bacterial populations to rapidly transition between being exposed to antibiotics or not, with the most obvious example being individuals transiently consuming antibiotics.
 Consequently, understanding the dynamics of HGT of AMR both in the presence and absence of antibiotics is essential.